DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 "It is over," Dumbledore stated, his blue eyes staring sadly down at her.
 He offered her a hand and she stood up slowly from the broken Time-Turners.
 "At least, for now."

-She looked down distractedly and saw a shard embedded in her knee.
-Dumbledore flicked his wand gently and the shard zoomed out of sight, and with another wave the skin that was torn healed, but Hermione knew that underneath the blood caked on her knee, a visible scar would remain.
+Looking down distractedly to where Dumbledore indicated, Hermione saw a shard of glass embedded in her knee.
+Dumbledore flicked his wand gently and the shard zoomed out of sight, and with another wave the skin that was torn healed.
+A pale, gentle scar was all that remained.

-Dumbledore looked away as he closed his eyes.
-"Miss Granger," he said.
-"There may come a time when I will ask something of you, something you must do to protect the ones you love.
-Would you be willing to do it?"
+The quiet tone made Hermione look up sharply at Dumbledore.
+He regarded her seriously.
+"There may come a time when I will ask something of you.
+If it was something you must do to protect the ones you love, would you do it?"

 "Dark times are not ahead of us anymore, Miss Granger, they are here.
 Within these walls, and spreading like flames outside.
-It will infiltrate Hogwarts, and it will test us to the breaking point.
-I am afraid, as I have been for quite some time, that you and your friends will reach that point in the near future."
+It will infiltrate Hogwarts, and it will test us in its most cruelest, its most unmerciful.
+I am afraid, as I have been for quite some time, that you and your friends will reach this point in the near future."
 He looked at her gravely.
 "There may come a day when I will ask you of something, and it will be your choice whether to accept or not."

 Hermione nodded.
 She still didn't fully understand what was going on, but Dumbledore raised his hand, and she hesitantly took it.
 "To Hogwarts, now.
 I'm afraid I am late for a meeting with a young Mr. Potter."